 Who Gains from Research?

+Everyone!
 Research, unlike course work, is open-ended and draws upon and synthesizes a broad swath of the knowledge you’ve accrued while here at Columbia.
 Research invites you to teach yourself how to work with novel databases, coding languages and mathematical methods.
 You may never have a job that involves studying black holes or the interstellar medium, but the problem solving skills and autodidactic ethos you acquire during research will prove indispensable in any career setting.